Madour/NasNas/examples/android/readme.md

 ## NasNas Android example

 This folder contains an example gradle project (inspired by SFML android example).
-You can compile it either by using command line or by using Android Studio.
+You can compile it either by using the command line or by using Android Studio.

 ### Requirements